THE CHEROKEE COUNTY BOARD OF EDUCATION

 - Participate in middle school and high school career days and health awareness programs.

-- Use best efforts to provide internship opportunities for Cherokee County students as it relates to the School Board’s future Career/Technical Education “Senior Project” requirements in all applicable fields.
+- Use best efforts to provide internship opportunities for Cherokee County students as it relates to the School Board’s future Career/Technical Education “Senior Project” requirements.

 - Explore the opportunity to plan, develop and implement a satellite learning center on the campus of a future hospital site.